chezou/chezou-hugo/content/fixed/about.md

 I love to think how leverage data with technology for bussiness.
 I also love to write Ruby, Python and Julia for ML.

-I am a podcaster of technical podcast[rubyist.club](https://rubyist.club/).
+I am a podcaster of technical podcast [rubyist.club](https://rubyist.club/).

 ## Codes & Notebooks